III. B North - East Region

 Next several photos of the plateau above Provadia and Ovech Fortres.

-What about the route from Provadia to Burgas, please look in the Chapter I. Passes in Balkan Sector I. C, Point 15.
+For the route from Provadia to Burgas, please look in the Chapter I. Passes in Balkan Sector I. C, Point 15.
 Aytoski Pass.

 Bicyclists intending to visit Varna can use either the